avgjoe1017/AffirmBeats-2.0/MD_DOCS/COMPLETED_IMPROVEMENTS.md

 ## Overview

-This document summarizes all the production readiness improvements that have been completed for the AffirmBeats app.
+This document summarizes all the production readiness improvements that have been completed for the Recenter app.

 ## ✅ Completed Improvements